-22. If you wish to submit your thesis earlier than the end of your minimum period of candidature, you should discuss this with your Supervisory Team in the first instance, as soon as you are considering an early submission.
+- 22. If your thesis is ready for submission during the last term of your minimum period of candidature, you may submit your thesis to the Graduate School without having to seek support from your Annual Progress Review Panel. - 23.
+If you wish to submit your thesis earlier than the start of your last term of minimum candidature, you should discuss this with your Supervisory Team in the first instance, as soon as you are considering an early submission.